Elon Musk says NPR's 'state-affiliated media' label might not have been accurate

 "In the end, [we] felt that the most fair and balanced way to implement labels was to call out state connections that had a demonstrated track record of influencing content of news reporting," the former Twitter executive said.

-That meant that NPR, the government-funded outlet Voice of America, "and even Al Jazeera didn't quality under our designation," the former employee said.
+That meant that NPR, the government-funded outlet Voice of America, "and even Al Jazeera didn't qualify under our designation," the former employee said.

 The point of the labels, the former executive said, was to help users understand what they're seeing on the platform.